timegated/tyfyi-blog/posts/webpack-boilerplate.md

 });
 ```

 Finally the production config, when you're ready to run your build command, looks for filename, content hash, and uses a few plugins to both minify the code, remove whitespace and comments, and optimize your css output.
-Ultimately what the prod config file does is reduce the size of all your files and outputs them in an uglified way.
+Ultimately what the prod config file does is reduce the size of all your files and outputs them in an minified way.

 Prod:
 ```js